 Now is the time to start working for our new, responsive government—a government that will listen to ordinary citizens and follow the will of the voters.

 So how do we do this?
 We have to find nine good people to endorse: a Mayor plus eight Commissioners.
 Let’s call them our good people.
 People who are committed to doing what’s right.
 People who will be transparent in all that they do.
 People who will take our calls, agree to meet with us and return our emails.
 People who will regularly come out into our community and listen to our concerns and ideas.
 People who will be more responsive to ordinary citizens than to special interest groups.
 People who will follow the will of the voters.
 People who will fund the Pets’ Trust.

 Because Commissioners must live in the district they serve, eight of our good people must each live in one of the eight districts (1, 3, 5, 7, 8, 9, 11 and 13) on the ballot.

 Next, just like we did with the Pets’ Trust referendum, we have to work hard to win on election day; we have to work hard to get our eight good people elected.
-The primary election is August 18, 2020.
+The general election is November 3, 2020.
 The clock is ticking.

 To get this started, my friend Marivi Betancourt and I formed PAGE2020, a political action committee.

 PAGE2020 stands for People, Animals & Government Ethics

 This is an organization focused on finding and supporting our good people.
 Specifically, the donations that PAGE2020 receives will be used to advocate for the candidates we support and criticize the candidates we oppose.